 It makes for a perfect dessert or as a little treat for morning or afternoon tea.
 It only takes 15 minutes to make with just a few ingredients, so you could whip this up just before friends arrive.
-They’ll think you picked it up from a boutique patisserie!

 This serves 6 to 8 depending on how you slice it up.

 - 1 tablespoon of sugar (or to taste)

 - 2 cups (500ml) of organic milk

 - Vanilla bean ice cream to serve (optional)

 - Put the dried figs into a small saucepan with 1 cup of water.
 Bring to the boil and then turn the heat down.
 Keep the lid on and let it simmer for 15 to 20 minutes.
 The dried figs will plump up and soften.

 - Take frozen puff pastry out of the freezer and let it thaw for about 5 minutes so that it is bendy but not sticky.
 Lay one square of puff pastry onto a baking tray lined with baking paper.

 - Cut the second piece of puff pastry into four even columns.
 Roll each one tightly length ways and stick fold-side down onto the edge of the square like a border.

 - Get a fork and poke a range of holes throughout the visible base of the square.
 This prevents it from rising, leaving the rolled boarder to puff up.
 This is a very versatile little trick for sweet and savoury tart dishes, so keep these first four steps handy to re-use for other recipes.